grant-appzen-12/docs/content/content.md

 {% endcode %}

 #### Failure

-The request fails if you do not provide the scope.

 {% hint style="danger" %}
 If you don't provide the required scope, you'll receive an error response as shown below.